The Last Crusader (2003-2016)

 Thrashed and abandoned by 51st Scottish Division.

 Iraq stinks o’ pish.
 Rangers!
 No Surrender.
 Saor Alba –

-So said the walls where Saddam’s face had hung.
+Scratched on walls where Saddam’s face had hung.

 ‘Mission Accomplished’, they pronounced, too soon